RealRyanno2022/RealRyanno2022/README.md

     let accomplishments = ["Won YEOTY 2021","Published self-help book (Memento Mori)","Created a range of Shopify stores"];

-    let interestedIn = ["I am aware of the consequences of a post-quantum future where we can no longer rely on public key encryption or conventional methods", "I will learn cryptography and both the C and Rust programming languages to then secure an intenrship at a data encryption company.", "I will then look for co-founders in starting a post-quantum encryption company which provides post-quantum encryption services to businesses", "I am driven, entrepreneurial and prepared to move to technology "Ground Zero" locations such as the Bay Area if needs be."]
+    let interestedIn = ["I am aware of the consequences of a post-quantum future where we can no longer rely on public key encryption or conventional methods", "I will learn cryptography and both the C and Rust programming languages to then secure an intenrship at a data encryption company.",
+    "I will then look for co-founders in starting a post-quantum encryption company which provides post-quantum encryption services to businesses",
+    "I am driven, entrepreneurial and prepared to move to technology "Ground Zero" locations such as the Bay Area in San Francisco, if needs be."]